 As a fourth generation US Army veteran, I have deep ties to the military and a profound respect for all who have served their country.
 My great grandfather served in WWI, both grandfathers in WWII, father in Vietnam, and I was in Iraq.

-As a veteran, I know that there are thousands upon thousands of honorable men and women who have given far more to this country than I can ever imagine.
-As an American, I feel it is my duty, at a minimum, to support them and show that their sacrifices have not gone unnoticed.
+There are thousands upon thousands of honorable service men and women who have given far more to this country than I can ever imagine.
+As an American, it is my duty, at a minimum, to support them and show that their sacrifices have not gone unnoticed.

 I am a Sunnyvale, CA native.
 Ever since high school, I have worked in professions that helped others.
-I started out as a lifeguard/swim instructor, then migrated through positions such as EMT, combat medic in the military, San Jose Police Officer, and now I am very proud to serve the city of Sunnyvale, CA as a Public Safety Officer.
+I started out as a lifeguard/swim instructor, migrated through positions such as EMT, combat medic in the military, and a San Jose Police Officer.
+Now I am very proud to serve the city of Sunnyvale, CA as a Public Safety Officer.
 As a Public Safety Officer, I am a full time police officer, fire fighter, and EMT.